 - to gauge interest in our programs and research

-- determine usage patterns to improve the usability of our website
+- to determine usage patterns to improve the usability of our website and emails

 - to track aggregate statistical trends

 Opting out of e-mail communication

 You always have the opportunity to opt out of our marketing communications or change your preferences by following the “safe unsubscribe” link in the footer of our e-mail messages or by e-mailing us at firstname.lastname@example.org.
 Alternatively, please also consider using the "Update Profile" link at the bottom of our mailers to adjust your communication preferences.

 For other questions about our email, see Nicholas Institute Email Help.

 How do we protect against loss and misuse of your information?